Franklin Morales

 Franklin Miguel Morales (born January 24, 1986) is a Venezuelan former professional baseball pitcher.
-He played in MLB for the Colorado Rockies, Boston Red Sox, Kansas City Royals, and Toronto Blue Jays.
+He played in Major League Baseball (MLB) for the Colorado Rockies, Boston Red Sox, Kansas City Royals, and Toronto Blue Jays.

 Professional career

 Colorado Rockies

-A power-throwing left-hander, Morales made his Major League debut on August 18, 2007, against the Los Angeles Dodgers.
+A power-throwing left-hander, Morales signed with the Colorado Rockies as an international free agent on November 13, 2002.
+He made his Major League debut on August 18, 2007, against the Los Angeles Dodgers.
 He pitched 51/3 innings, gave up one run, but got a no-decision.
 In 2007, Morales was selected to the All-Star Futures Game at AT&T Park in San Francisco.
-Morales made 8 starts in 2007 going 3-2 with a 3.43 ERA.
-He was also part of the Rockies' 25-man active roster for the postseason where the team went to the World Series for the first time ever but lost to the Red Sox in a 4-game sweep.
+Morales made 8 starts for the Rockies during his rookie campaign, going 3-2 with a 3.43 ERA and 26 strikeouts.
+He was also part of the Rockies' 25-man active roster for the postseason where the team went to the World Series for the first time ever, but lost to the Red Sox in a 4-game sweep.

-On April 29, 2008, Morales was optioned to the Colorado Rockies Triple-A affiliate, the Colorado Springs Sky Sox in response to a sub-par performance during the early 2008 Major League season.
-During the 2008 season, he made 5 starts going 1-2 with a 6.39 ERA in the Majors.
+On April 29, 2008, Morales was optioned to the Rockies' Triple-A affiliate, the Colorado Springs Sky Sox, in response to a sub-par performance during the early parts of the season.
+He made only 5 starts on the year for Colorado, struggling to a 1-2 record and 6.39 ERA with 9 strikeouts across 25 1/3 innings pitched.

 In spring training in 2009, Morales led all pitchers in pickoffs, with 5, in 28 innings..
-He began the regular season in the starting rotation, but after struggling early he was optioned to the Triple-A Colorado Springs Sky Sox.
-He was called back up and has been pitching from the bullpen since July 7.
-In 2009, Morales made 40 appearances (2 starts) going 3-2 with a 4.50 ERA.
+He began the regular season in the starting rotation, but after struggling early he was optioned to Triple-A Colorado Springs.
+In 40 appearances for the Rockies, Morales logged a 3-2 record and 4.50 ERA with 41 strikeouts and 7 saves over 40 innings of work.

-In 2010, Morales made 35 relief appearances going 0-4 with a 6.28 ERA.

-Morales started the 2011 season with 14 relief appearances going 0-1 with a 3.86 ERA.
+Morales made 35 appearances out of the bullpen for Colorado during the 2010 campaign, struggling to an 0-4 record and 6.28 ERA with 27 strikeouts and 3 saves across 28 2/3 innings pitched.
+He pitched in 14 contests for the Rockies in 2011, registering a 3.86 ERA with 11 strikeouts across 14 innings.